-Travel insurance is one-size-fits-all, so the price and conditions of any policy will vary.
-However, it may be useful to understand pricing guidelines to plan for your insurance purchase.
+Travel insurance is not one-size-fits-all, so the price and conditions of a plan will vary.
+However, it may be useful to understand pricing guidelines to plan for your travel insurance purchase.

-In general, you should expect a policy will cost anywhere from 4%-10% of your total pre-paid, nonrefundable trip cost.
-For example, if you purchased a trip with a total cost of $5,000, travel insurance policies available to you will likely range in price between $250-$500 depending on variables such as the age of the travelers, the length of the trip and the cost of the trip.
-Let’s dive deeper into the specifics so you can understand any variation from this general rule.
+In general, you should expect a plan will cost anywhere from 4%-10% of your total pre-paid, nonrefundable trip cost.
+For example, if you purchased a trip with a total cost of $5,000, travel insurance policies available to you will likely range in price from $250-$500, depending on variables.

-The providers will use a few pieces of personal information to calculate the cost of a policy: age of the travelers, number of travelers, length of travel and type of coverage.
+The providers will use a few pieces of personal information, other than the cost of your trip, to calculate the cost of a plan:

-The type of coverage will also affect the travel insurance premium.
-A basic, no-frills comprehensive policy will naturally cost less than one that includes a Cancel For Any Reason benefit.
-If you need a high rate of coverage for medical expenses or medical evacuation, the rates will be higher than a more standard medical benefit.
+The type of coverage you choose will also change the rate.
+A basic, no-frills comprehensive plan will naturally cost less than one that includes a myriad of optional benefits like Cancel for Any Reason or rental car collision coverage.
+Similarly, higher coverage limits for medical expenses or medical evacuation will increase the rate over a plan with lower amounts of coverage.

-The premium should not deter you from buying the coverage that you feel you need.
+The plan rate should not deter you from purchasing the coverage that you feel you need to fully protect your trip.
+InsureMyTrip has hundreds of plans for all different types of travelers.
 The kind of protection needed by a traveler who intends to hike the Himalayas, for example, is vastly different from that needed by a family taking a short cruise to the Bahamas.
-Only you can really decide what level of risk is acceptable for you and what kind of trip coverage will make the most sense.